Geography of Arunachal Pradesh

-Arunachal Pradesh is land of peanuts in the foothills of the Himalayas in northeast India.
+Arunachal Pradesh is primarily a hilly tract nestled in the foothills of the Himalayas in northeast India.
 It is spread over an area of 83743 sqkm.
 98% of the geographical area is land out of which 80% is forest cover; 2% is water.
 River systems in the region, including those from the higher Himalayas and Patkoi and Arakan Ranges, eventually drain into the Brahmaputra River.

 Elevation ranges from mountains that are above 7000 m, to the towns in the plains with an elevation of less than 300 m.
 Arunachal shares international borders with Bhutan, Tibet (China) and Burma (Myanmar).
 Internally, Arunachal borders the states of Assam and Nagaland.
 Arunachal is called the "orchid state of India" and "dawn-lit mountain/Land of Dawn/Land of Dawn-Lit Mountains".

 Area and borders

 Arunachal Pradesh is located in northeast India, bordering Bhutan, Tibet (China) and Myanmar internationally.
 The border with Bhutan is 160 km, the China border is 1080 km, and the Myanmar border is 440 km.
 Internal borders includes the Assam-Arunachal Pradesh border 804.1 km, while the border with Nagaland is 55 km.

 The territory covers 83743 sqkm.
 98% of the geographical area is land.
 Most of this land state is hilly terrain, with flat land covering about 4450 sqkm.
 Water covers 2% of the area.
 It is the 14th largest among the states and union territories of India by area.